acmestack/acmestack-website/content/en/about/index.md

 - Open Source is a More Innovative Way to Value
 - Open source is a way to bring together the wisdom of many people
+- Open source is open and inclusive
+- Open source is hobby driven

 Officially because of these, we have come together to create more valuable things together.